HAL-guru/hal.guru-docs/docs/why/security-first.md

 incident response.
 You gain full cost transparency and can reuse current investments in monitoring, backup, and capacity planning—avoiding data egress fees and vendor lock‑in.

-## The solution
+## The Solution

-Therefore, we decided to create [hal.guru](../features/index.md) -- a platform for building AI agents designed to meet the challenges of the future.
+Therefore, we decided to create [hal.guru](../features/index.md) — a platform for building AI agents designed to meet the challenges of the future.
 It empowers teams to prototype, deploy, and scale intelligent agents with reliability and speed, bridging the gap between cutting-edge research and real-world applications.